wisp-forest/docs/docs/accessories/home.md

 ## Overview

 Accessories is a data-driven accessory mod for NeoForge and Fabric and is designed to be loader agnostic.
 This allows for more common code base than typically implementations.
+The API is based on the works of [Curios](https://github.com/TheIllusiveC4/Curios) and [Trinkets](https://github.com/emilyploszaj/trinkets),

+### Credit

-The API is based on the works of [Curios](https://github.com/TheIllusiveC4/Curios) and [Trinkets](https://github.com/emilyploszaj/trinkets), with credit going to both [TheIllusiveC4](https://github.com/TheIllusiveC4) and [emilyploszaj](https://github.com/emilyploszaj) for their work on accessory mods for Minecraft.
+Thank you both [TheIllusiveC4](https://github.com/TheIllusiveC4) and [emilyploszaj](https://github.com/emilyploszaj) for their work on accessory mods for Minecraft.
+Combined with assistance of [Noaaan](https://github.com/Noaaan), [enjari](https://github.com/enjarai), and [bconlon](https://github.com/bconlon1) for reviewing the documentation provided here.

 #### Why Accessories?